-providing the model with implicit evidence that these novel items should not be associated with any of the background words and referents.
-In contrast, in our set-up, the gradient update performed on the final ambiguous trial is the first time our networks obtain the relevant information about the novel word and referent.
-However, it is not so clear how to justify sampling the novel word and referent pairs as negative items, as they are no longer "novel" when they are presented again at evaluation time.
-Another approach they explored to induce mutual exclusivity was to add an additional pragmatic reasoning step into the referent selection mechanism, by comparing the novel referent to all of the words in the vocabulary.
-However, this step may also be influenced by their set-up where the novel items could be sampled as negatives during the training process.
-Furthermore, despite the successes of their model displaying mutual exclusivity during evaluation, the next two simulations highlight the need to capture such mechanisms during the learning process too.
+A recent paper by Gulordava et al. (2020) was able to reproduce the mutual exclusivity bias using a model similar to the object-word network, but with slight differences in their training procedure.
+In their setup, the model was allowed to sample the novel word or novel referent as negative items in the contrastive loss during the background training process, providing the model with implicit negative evidence that these novel items should not be associated with any of the background words and referents.
+In contrast, in our setup, the gradient update performed on the final ambiguous trial is the first time our networks obtain the relevant information about the novel word and referent.
+However, it is not clear whether sampling the novel word and referent pairs as negative items counts as true evidence for mutual exclusivity, as they are no longer truly "novel" when they are presented on the final mutual exclusivity trial like our setup.
+Another approach they explored to induce mutual exclusivity was adding an extra pragmatic reasoning step into the referent selection mechanism, by comparing the novel referent to all of the words in the vocabulary, in a similar manner to earlier work (Alishahi, Fazly, & Stevenson, 2008).
+However, this step may have also been influenced by observing novel items as negatives during the training process, suggesting that further work may be needed to tease out when and where multimodal neural networks can consistently display mutual exclusivity.
+In the next two simulations, we explore the need to capture mechanisms such as mutual exclusivity during the learning process too.

-3.4 Experiment 4: Relaxation of Mutual Exclusivity
+3.4.
+Experiment 4: Relaxation of mutual exclusivity

-The fourth simulation we examined was the relaxation of mutual exclusivity effect observed in Kachergis et al. (2012), demonstrating that not only do people employ the principle of mutual exclusivity to learn word-referent mappings, but that they can also relax this principle to endorse multiple mappings for a given word or referent when provided with sufficient evidence to do so.
-A summary of the cross-situational learning task used in this experiment is shown in Figure 7.
+The fourth simulation, we examined the relaxation of mutual exclusivity effect observed in Kachergis et al. (2012), demonstrating that not only do people employ the principle of mutual exclusivity to learn word-referent mappings but that they can also relax this principle to endorse multiple mappings for a given word or referent when provided with sufficient evidence to do so.
+A summary of the cross-situational learning task used in this experiment is shown in Fig. 7.

-First, during the Early Training phase, participants were trained on a trials drawn from a set of 6 word-referent pairs $(w_1 - x_1, \ldots, w_6 - x_6)$, with 2 words and 2 objects per trial.
-Second, during the Late Training phase, participants were trained on trials drawn from an additional 6 word-referent pairs $(w_7 - x_7, \ldots, w{12} - x{12})$.
-In this second phase, some word-referent pairs (e.g., $w_7 - x_7$) always co-occurred with another word-referent pair $(w_1 - x_1)$, suggesting that w_1 and x_7 are also paired in a secondary sense (likewise for w_7 and x_1).
+First, during the early training phase, participants were trained on a trial drawn from a set of six word-referent pairs $(w_1 - x_1, \ldots, w_6 - x_6)$ , with two words and two objects per trial.
+Second, during the late training phase, participants were trained on trials drawn from an additional six word-referent pairs $(w_7 - x_7, \ldots, w{12} - x{12})$ .
+In this second phase, some word-referent pairs (e.g., $w_7 - x_7$ ) always co-occurred with another word-referent pair $(w_1 - x_1)$ , suggesting that $w_1$ and $x_7$ are also paired in a secondary sense (likewise for $w_7$ and $x_1$ ).
 During a subsequent evaluation phase, participants were tested on each word twice.
-The first test asked participants to select the target referent for the word (w_1) , with its early referent as the target $(x_1$ shown, x_7 not shown) and 10 other objects as distractors.
-The second test presented the same word, but swapped the target object, so participants saw the same word (w_1) but now with the late referent as the target $(x_1 \text{ not shown}, x_7 \text{ shown})$ and 10 other distractors.
-This process was mirrored for all of the late words.
-This evaluation design was chosen to examine which of the four possible mappings between early and late word-referent pairs participants would endorse
+The first test asked participants to select the target referent for the word $(w_1)$ , with its early referent as the target $(x_1$ shown, $x_7$ not shown) and 10 other objects as distractors.
+The second test presented the same word, but swapped the target object, so participants saw the same word $(w_1)$ but